ruby-processing/ruby-processing.github.io/_posts/2015-12-09-vector_to_vertex.md

 keywords: to_vertex, Vec3D, Vec2D, AppRender, ShapeRender
 permalink: /app_render/
 ---
 Vec2D and Vec3D classes can be efficiently rendered as both PApplet vertices, and PShape vertices using AppRender and ShapeRender utility classes.
-To use either renderer you should create a single instance in the processing setup see below AppRender as example:-
+To use the AppRender renderer you should create a single instance in the processing setup see below example:-

+###AppRender
 {% highlight ruby %}
 attr_reader :renderer
 ...